Data Breaches and You: Protecting Your Business in 2018 and Beyond

 - Multiple employee access points into the network without strong authentication

 And the problem isn’t slowing down.
-Researchers predict that cyber losses will grow from $460 billion in 2016 to more than $6 trillion by 2021.
+There was more data lost or stolen in the first half of 2017 than all of 2016 combined.
+When you crunch the numbers, that’s an increase of 164 percent from 2016, and an average of 10.4 million records exposed a day.
 The average loss for a small merchant who is tied to a data breach can be anywhere from $30,000 to $100,000, which includes costs for upgrading equipment, paying for forensic investigation of the network and paying fines to the card brands.

 How can businesses protect themselves?